Skip to content

 Key Design Principles: - Reactive UI: Real-time updates based on user interactions - Safety Defaults: All hunks start unapproved requiring explicit consent - Keyboard Navigation: Full keyboard control for efficient workflows - Graceful Fallback: Text-based fallback when TUI unavailable

-Purpose: Orchestrates interactive rebase operations to apply approved hunks to historical commits.
+Purpose: Orchestrates interactive rebase operations to apply approved hunks to historical commits using split-commit + cherry-pick approach.

-Key Responsibilities: - Group hunks by target commit for batch processing - Execute interactive rebase with chronological ordering - Handle stash/unstash operations for working tree management - Detect and report conflicts with resolution guidance - Provide automatic rollback on errors or interruption
+Key Responsibilities: - Group hunks by target commit for batch processing - Apply hunks via cherry-pick of split commits (primary method) - Fallback to patch-based approach if cherry-pick unavailable - Execute interactive rebase with chronological ordering - Handle stash/unstash operations for working tree management - Detect and report conflicts with resolution guidance - Provide automatic rollback on errors or interruption

 Execution Flow: 1.
 Preparation: Stash uncommitted changes, validate branch state 2.
 Grouping: Organize hunks by target commit hash 3.
 Ordering: Sort commits chronologically (oldest first) for history integrity 4.
-Processing: For each commit: - Start interactive rebase to edit the commit - Apply hunk patches using git apply - Amend the commit with new changes - Continue rebase to next commit 5.
-Cleanup: Restore stash, handle any remaining cleanup
+Processing: For each commit: - Start interactive rebase to edit the commit - Cherry-pick split commits using git cherry-pick --no-commit (if available) - Fallback to patch application using git apply --3way (if split commits unavailable) - Amend the commit with new changes - Continue rebase to next commit 5.
+Cleanup: Restore stash, clean up split commits/branches, handle remaining cleanup

 Error Handling Strategy: - Conflict Detection: Identify merge conflicts and pause with guidance - Automatic Rollback: Restore repository state on errors or cancellation - Resource Cleanup: Ensure temporary files and stashes are properly cleaned up